the80scalled/misc/net/vpnrouter.md

 -	A Chinese-made custom build with shadowsocks and everything already built in.
 The problem is that they're in Chinese and if something breaks, you'll have to spend time fixing it, which may or may not be possible.
 -	OpenWRT.
 Most of the shadowsocks articles focus around this option.
 The problem is that OpenWRT is [basically broken](https://dev.openwrt.org/ticket/10852#comment:49) on the RT-N66U, and there are no plans to fix it.
 -	Tomato.
 Here there are a few options, such as Advanced Tomato and TomatoUSB.
 I tried both and found that the former couldn't keep an internet connection up for more than a few hours, and found the latter to be riddled with bugs.
 -	DD-WRT.
-I didn't try this because the router's page didn't exactly fill me with hope.
-It seems to have better support than OpenWRT, but worse than Tomato.
+I didn't try this because the RT-N66U's page on the DD-WRT wiki didn't exactly fill me with hope.
+For this particular router, it seems to have better support than OpenWRT, but worse than Tomato.
 -	AsusWRT-Merlin.
 This is basically the stock firmware with a few features and bug fixes added on.
 I ruled this out early on because dual WAN seemingly didn't support load balancing with failover...except that it does, and it's far more stable than Tomato Shibby's implementation.

 The one drawback with AsusWRT-Merlin is that virtual SSIDs aren't configurable under the GUI, but I'll take scriptable and stable over user-friendly and unstable.

+If I were going to do this again, I'd search Chinese forums for routers that support OpenWRT.

 ### Getting started with AsusWRT-Merlin